ivanpgdata/ivanpgdata/README.md

 #### 🐙 MASTERING GIT WITH GITKRAKEN 🐙 ([Public](https://github.com/ivanpgdata/Gitkraken_test))

 In this project I have gone through mostly all the daily tasks that a **Data Scientist** do when interacting with GIT, giving access to another developer, cloning, branches, tagging, requests and releases.
 All that with the help of @manucabello who's has been years working with GIT and using GitKraken

+#### NEXT PROJECT _*(Working on it 👷🏻 )*_

+Thinking of the next project.
+This next project will be something that got my attention some time ago even before starting to code.
+As I am not sure how to aproach the project, I rather not giving too much information.
+Stay tuned to know about it!

 ## 📫 _Where can you find me?_